Property Management Blog

 Charging a pet fee may not cover all your risks when it comes to pet damage.
 That’s why some landlords choose to charge a pet deposit in addition to a pet fee for extra protection.

-Another disadvantage is that a tenant may try to negotiate the amount.
-Your tenant may argue that their pet doesn’t cause damage.
+Another disadvantage is that a resident may try to negotiate the amount.
+Your resident may argue that their pet doesn’t cause damage.
 In such a case, be prepared to explain the rationale behind charging the fee.

 What are Pet Deposits?